-For all the perks that come with running a limited company, easy mortgage applications is certainly not one of them.
+For all the perks that come with running a limited company, easy mortgage applications are certainly not one of them.

 Seasoned contractors might recall a golden age when the promise of your estimated earnings and a little goodwill were enough to earn a stamp of approval on your application.
 They might choose to forget, however, this type of borrowing being grossly abused, eventually earning the dubious sobriquet ‘liar loans’.

 The fluctuating nature of dividends and salaries, combined with a tender economy means banks now see company directors as a high risk and are often reluctant to offer any substantial sums.
 This is a not-insignificant problem, and one our very own CEO has run across.